-After being granted freedom from indentured servitude, Daniel Linnehan is looking for honest work when he falls victim to prejudices against his Irish heritage.
-Daniel is accused of thievery and murder and held captive in a barn until Jonathan Stocking, a tin peddler, recognizes the boy and comes to his defense.
+Mending Horses continues Daniel's journey after Mr. Lyman grants him his freedom.
+He is looking for honest work when he once again falls victim to prejudices against his Irish heritage.
+This time he is accused of thievery and murder and held captive in a barn until Jonathan Stocking, a tin peddler, recognizes the boy and comes to his defense.
 Jonathan sees something special in Daniel and invites the boy to travel with him and Billy, another Irish child.
 It's not long before the three go to work for a circus-Billy, disguised as a boy, enchanting the crowds with her sweet Irish melodies, and Daniel mending the abused horses.
 Things get ugly for the threesome when Billy's real father, who is working on the Western Rail Road, recognizes Billy as his daughter, Nuala.
 Daniel gathers the courage to shield Billy from her father, and helps her to discover the truth about the fate of her beloved brothers.